Sweden Southern Sweden

 7. Turning Torso

-The most famous piece of architecture in Västra Hamnen is the neo-futurist residential skyscraper, Turning Torso, which is the tallest building in both Sweden and the rest of Scandinavia with a height of 190 metres.
+The most famous piece of architecture in Västra Hamnen is the neo-futurist residential skyscraper, Turning Torso.

 Our favourite place to photograph the building from was the Ribersborg Beach.